famomin/Bootcamp-Project1/README.md

 *Kashan Ali Qazi

 ## Acknowledgments
-Special thanks to all the instructors and TA of Coding Bootcamp in Houston.
+Special thanks to all the instructors and TAs of Coding Bootcamp in Houston.